This article aims to provide a guideline on how to combine flexibility training and strength training in the same session.

 B2 Single Arm DB rows

-This is a classic layout which with progressive overload and the right rep ranges has the potential to improve overhead pressing strength.
+This is a classic layout that with progressive overload and the right rep ranges has the potential to improve overhead pressing strength.
 Now let's say that this individual feels some restriction in his shoulders when doing the overhead press and would like to improve his overhead shoulder flexibility.
 Since working overhead shoulder flexibility will fatigue similar muscle groups to each of the pushing movements, it would be wiser to swap out B1 or C1 with a flexibility exercise as opposed to swapping out B2 or C2.
 Swapping those out with shoulder flexibility work will only introduce more fatigue to the shoulder muscles.
-Deciding between swapping out B1 or C1 will be specific to individual.
+Deciding between swapping out B1 or C1 will be specific to the individual.
 If Triceps are a weak point, it may be better to swap B1 with a shoulder flexibility exercise and the structure for the session may look something like so:

 A1 Barbell Overhead Press

 B1 Overhead Stick Lifts - Like in the bottom picture of the below collage